International Childhood Cancer Day – History, Significance and Facts

 Why does International Childhood Cancer Day exist?

-Childhood cancer is a prominent cause of non-communicable death in children and adolescents, in both developed and developing countries.
-The lack of correct knowledge about this disease, a delay in diagnosis, and lack of proper treatment and care can result in death.
+Childhood cancer is a significant cause of non-communicable death among children and adolescents in both developed and developing countries.
+A lack of accurate knowledge about this disease, delays in diagnosis, and insufficient access to proper treatment and care can often lead to tragic outcomes.

-To increase awareness about the same, International Childhood Cancer Day was created.
-ICCD is a global campaign that encourages individuals and organisations to support children with cancer, their families, and cancer survivors.
-It creates awareness about cancer, and highlights the need for better access to treatment for children across the world.
+To address these challenges and increase awareness, International Childhood Cancer Day (ICCD) was established.
+ICCD is a vital global campaign that mobilizes individuals and organizations to support children with cancer, their families, and cancer survivors.
+It plays a crucial role in creating awareness about childhood cancer and highlights the need for improved access to treatment for children worldwide, underscoring the importance of International Childhood Cancer Day in the global health landscape.

 Childhood Cancer Day – Theme